 Accessing Effects in the Design Section

-To use these effects, navigate to the Design Section after selecting the widget, Scroll down until you see the "Effect" option.
+To use these effects, navigate to the Design Section after selecting the element, Scroll down until you see the "Effect" option.
 Under this section, two types of effects are available:

 - Mouseover Effects